There's never a bad time to buy one of the best TVs of 2020, there certainly are less-optimal times... and, unfortunately, January is one of them.

 As is the case with all OLED TVs the panel brightness pales when compared to an LCD TV, but brightness isn’t everything.
 The absolute blacks and pixel level of precision afforded by the self-emissive technology ensures that HDR looks stunning.
 There’s support for Dolby Vision as well, and only the absence of HDR10+ disappoints.

-There are other OLEDs worth considering this year (see: LG's own E9 Series) but we think the OLED C9 offers the best price-to-performance ratio of any TV under the sun in the year 2019.
+There are other OLEDs worth considering this year (see: LG's own E9 Series) but we think the OLED C9 offers the best price-to-performance ratio of any TV under the sun – true in 2019, and still true in 2020.

 Read the full review: LG C9 OLED (OLED55C9, OLED65C9, OLED77C9)